Review · Other Supplements

 - Skip if

-- You have moderate to severe anxiety, panic that disrupts daily life, or any thoughts of self-harm — that calls for professional care, not a workbook
+- You have moderate to severe anxiety, panic disorder, or any condition that requires professional care—a PDF is not a treatment plan

 - Evidence file